crossminer/scava-docs/docs/installation-guide/licencing.md

 The Scava project is licensed under **Eclipse Public License - v 2.0** license.

-As consequence of our status of project hosted by the eclipse foundation, all Scava components  must contained licensing information from the first commit.
-In order to be compliant with the Eclipse foundation requirements, an "Eclipse Public License - v 2.0" license file must be added on root folder of the component project and all sources files of the project must have a license Header.

 ## "Eclipse Public License" licensing file

-The text below must be integrated to the root folder of your project on a text file name "LICENSE".

 ```
 Eclipse Public License - v 2.0